matrix-org/synapse/docs/usage/configuration/config_documentation.md

 Config option: `federation_verify_certificates`
 Whether to verify TLS server certificates for outbound federation requests.

-Defaults to `true`.
-To disable certificate verification, uncomment the option.
+Defaults to true.
+To disable certificate verification, set the option to false.

 Example configuration:
 ```